 We achieve so much more when we work together toward a common goal

-Pat is a three-time social and two-time technology entrepreneur who has created two companies that were recognized by Inc. Magazine as among the fastest growing software companies in the United States in its annual Inc. 500 rankings.
+Pat is a three-time social and two-time technology entrepreneur who has founded two companies that were recognized by Inc. Magazine as being among the fastest growing software companies in the United States in its annual Inc. 500 rankings.

-Pat holds a Master of Business Administration from Northwestern University's Kellogg School of Management, and a Juris Doctor cum laude from the Northwestern University School of Law.
-He is a member of the Young Presidents' Organization (YPO), the Council on Foreign Relations in New York and the Commercial Club of Chicago.
-Pat is a Trustee of Northwestern University and a member of its Executive Committee as well as past Chairman of the Advisory Board of Northwestern School of Education and Social Policy.
-In 1999, Pat was named a Henry Crown Fellow at the Aspen Institute, as well as one of the 100 Global Leaders for Tomorrow at the World Economic Forum in Davos, Switzerland.
+Pat holds a Master of Business Administration from Northwestern University's Kellogg School of Management and a Juris Doctor cum laude from the Northwestern University School of Law.
+He is a member of the Young Presidents' Organization, the Council on Foreign Relations in New York, and the Commercial Club of Chicago.
+Pat is a Trustee of Northwestern University and a member of its Executive Committee, as well as past Chairman of the Advisory Board of the Northwestern School of Education and Social Policy.
+Pat has been named a Henry Crown Fellow at the Aspen Institute, as well as one of the 100 Global Leaders for Tomorrow at the World Economic Forum in Davos, Switzerland.
 In 2006, Northwestern's Kellogg School of Management named Pat Social Entrepreneur of the Year for his innovative work in urban education.
 Pat and his wife, Lydia, live on Chicago's North Side with their three children.

 Erin is a member of Accelerate Institute’s leadership team and is responsible for facilitating mission-aligned expansion efforts and partnerships with schools, districts, and other organizations in various regions across the country.
 These partnerships serve to create a movement around closing the opportunity gap in urban schools and to promote and seed Accelerate Institute’s Fellowship, School Accelerator, and Leadership Academy programs.
 Erin also manages the Partnerships Team which is responsible for identifying and cultivating participants for Accelerate Institute programs.
 Prior to joining Accelerate Institute in 2010, Erin worked for Teach For America’s New York regional development team and was a TFA New York corps member teaching kindergarten in the South Bronx.
 Erin holds a B.A. in American Studies and Spanish from the University of Notre Dame and a M.S. in Teaching from Pace University.
 She is originally from Thousand Oaks, CA.